hoaftq/2048Game/README.md

-### 248Game
+### 2048Game
-Well-known 248 game written using JavaScript &amp; JQuery.
-Difference from other implementations it supports many board sizes 4x4, 5x5, 6x6, 7x7 and 8x8.
-It is also responsive and supports mobile devices as well as computers.
+Responsive 2048 game written using JavaScript &amp; JQuery.
+One difference from other implementations is that it supports many board sizes 4x4, 5x5, 6x6, 7x7 and 8x8.

-It is using MVC pattern where the program is devided into 3 parts with coressponding files controller.js, logic.js and view.js
+It follows MVC pattern where the program is divided into 3 parts with coressponding files controller.js, logic.js and view.js
   - **Controller** (controller.js)
       - Entry point for user interation
       - Coordinate logic and view